Sonny Sixkiller

 Alex L. "Sonny" Sixkiller (born September 6, 1951) is an American former football player and sports commentator.
 He is currently a senior manager for business development for Huskies Sports Properties, the rights-holder for University of Washington Athletics.

-Early years
+Early life

 Sonny Sixkiller, a member of the Cherokee Nation, was born in Tahlequah, Oklahoma.
 A year later, he moved with his family to Ashland, Oregon where his father worked in a lumber mill.
 He attended Ashland High School and was a good student and a letterman in football, basketball, and baseball.

 In football, Sixkiller was an All-Southern Oregon Conference selection and a second team all-state selection.
 He was a back-up at quarterback as a sophomore to senior Gene Willis, who later played at Washington.
 In basketball, he was an all-conference selection.
 In baseball, he was a pitcher and an all-conference selection.
 Sixkiller graduated in 1969 and had hoped to stay in-state and play for Oregon State in Corvallis, but head coach Dee Andros declined to offer him a scholarship, wary of his size (171 lb).